Lumavate-Team/documentation/docs/4-platform.rst

 Why it matters
 ^^^^^^^^^^^^^^

- Experiences are where various :ref:`widgets <widgets>`, :ref:`microservices <microservices>`, and :ref:`component-sets <component-sets>` meet-up, and should always be kept in mind when developing an individual :ref:`tool <tools>`.
+ Experiences are where various :ref:`widgets <widgets>`, :ref:`microservices <microservices>`, and :ref:`component sets <component-sets>` meet-up, and should always be kept in mind when developing an individual :ref:`tool <tools>`.
 At the end of the day, it is much more common for users to fuse together a wide variety of tools to make one unified experience than for them to use a single tool in isolation.

 ________________________________________________________________________________________________________________________________________